Friday, Sep 19, 2014: Wk. 1Course overview: 21st century libraries and archives. The World Digital Library.

-Friday, Sep 26, 2014: Wk 2Writing a research paper.
-Browsing and searching for topics.
+Friday, Sep 26, 2014: Wk 2Steps to writing a research paper.
+Browsing and searching topics.
+Essential questions and the thesis statement.

 Friday, Oct 3, 2014: Wk 3Finding, citing books and e-books on a selected topic.
 Critically selecting & evaluating sources.

 Friday, Oct 10, 2014: Wk.
-4Creating an annotated bibliography, examples and in-class exercise.
+4Creating an annotated bibliography in either MLA or APA style.
+Examples and in-class exercise.

 Friday, Oct 24, 2014: Wk 6Finding and citing internet resources on a selected topic.
 Critically selecting & evaluating sources.